Published by Jeremy. Last Updated on November 16, 2023.

 If shopping from a Pittsburgh artisan is on your agenda for the holiday season, a trip to the convention center for Handmade Arcade is a must.
 This annual event features hundreds of local artists showcasing their products and is truly a sight to see.
 While not every product is Pittsburgh specific (many are), it is a great time seeing and supporting local art!

-In 2019, Handmade Arcade takes place on Friday December 6th (ticketed preview event) and Saturday December 7th (free but early admission is ticketed).
+In 2023, Handmade Arcade takes place on Friday December 1st (paid preview night) and Saturday December 2nd (early admission paid but otherwise free with pre-scheduled entry time).
 Get to this one early if driving into Pittsburgh as downtown garages fill up fast!

 While in downtown Pittsburgh, be sure to stay a while and have a great meal.
 Check the previous link for some of our favorite spots!

 Christmas Open House at the Cathedral of Learning

 The Cathedral of Learning's Nationality Rooms at Christmas is a treat.
 These themed rooms get added decorations to showcase Christmas traditions from around the world, and is a nice touch on an already impressive scene.

 Early in December each year the Nationality Rooms open for a free open house with international foods, dances, songs, and more and adds even more to the fun!

 In 2023, the Open House at the Cathedral of Learning will take place on Sunday, December 3rd, from 12 to 4 pm.

 Pop up bars are all the rage these days, and while we personally do not visit these bars most of the year, we make an exception at Christmas.
 To put it simply, Christmas bars in Pittsburgh must be seen to be believed.